-We anticipate that the strategic planning process will wrap-up in early Summer 2017, at which time we will communicate our new direction and focus areas to our community partners.
+We anticipate that the strategic planning process will wrap-up this fall, at which time we will communicate our new direction and focus areas to our community partners.
 Should you have any questions in the meantime, please contact Courtney Kiernat, Senior Program Director, firstname.lastname@example.org

 The following applies to all grants made by The Pohlad Family Foundation:

 - Applications for public grants are considered only in response to open online applications or an invitation to apply.
 Unsolicited grant requests submitted directly to the Foundation will not be considered.

 - Grantmaking is focused primarily on organizations based in Minnesota that deliver services to Twin Cities residents.

 - Support can only be provided to 501(c)(3) non-profit organizations.